Gabriele Frangipani: 2017–18 season

-2018–19 season
+2018–19 season: Senior international debut, Italian junior national title

 Debuting on the Junior Grand Prix series, Frangipani finished eighth at the 2018 JGP Lithuania and tenth at the 2018 JGP Slovenia.
 He went on to win gold medals at the 2018 Golden Bear of Zagreb and at the 2018 Alpen Trophy.
 He also competed at the 2018 Cup of Tyrol, where he won the silver medal as well as the gold medal at the 2018 Golden Spin of Zagreb.

 At the 2019 Italian Junior Championships, Frangipani won the gold medal.
 Making his debut on the senior international level, Frangipani won silver at the 2019 Mentor Toruń Cup and finished fourth at the 2019 Dragon Trophy.
 Selected to compete at the 2019 World Junior Championships in Zagreb, Croatia, Frangipani finished the event in twenty-third place.

-2019–20 season
+2019–20 season: European Championships debut

 Frangipani began the season by competing on the Junior Grand Prix series, placing seventh at the 2019 JGP Russia and ninth at the 2019 JGP Croatia.
 He on to compete on the senior level at the 2019 Golden Bear of Zagreb, finishing seventh.
 He also competed at the 2019 Warsaw Cup and the 2019 Golden Spin of Zagreb, finishing fourth and eleventh, respectively.

 At the 2020 Italian Junior Championships, Frangipani won the gold medal for the second year and a row.
 He was ultimately selected to compete at the 2020 European Championships in Graz, Austria, where he placed thirteenth.

 Frangipani ended his season at the 2020 World Junior Championships in Tallinn, Estonia, finishing fourteenth.

-2020–21 season
+2020–21 season: First Challenger Series medal

 Prior to the season, Frangipani began working with Giorgia Carrossa and Eva Martinek as coaches.
 He began the season with a silver medal at the 2020 Nebelhorn Trophy.